opencog/learn/README.md

 The basic algorithmic steps, as implemented so far, are as follows:

-A) Ingest a lot of raw text, such as novels and narrative literature, and count the occurrence of nearby word-pairs.
+* **A)** Ingest a lot of raw text, such as novels and narrative literature, and count the occurrence of nearby word-pairs.
+         Anything that has lots of action-verbs will do.

-B) Compute the mutual information (mutual entropy) between the word-pairs.
+* **B)** Compute the mutual information (mutual entropy or MI) between the word-pairs.
+The MI gives the affinity between words.

-C) Use a Minimum-Spanning-Tree algorithm to obtain provisional parses of sentences.
+* **C)** Use a Minimum-Spanning-Tree algorithm to obtain provisional parses of sentences.
 This requires ingesting a lot of raw text, again.
-   (Independently of step A)

-D) Extract linkage disjuncts from the parses, and count their frequency.
+(Independently of step **A**) The resulting parses are "provisional": medium accuracy, a lot better than random chance, but still very imperfect.

+* **D)** Extract linkage disjuncts from the parses, and count their frequency.
+Linkage disjuncts capture how words connect to thier neighbors.
+By counting the frequencies, errors in the MST parses get washed out by the law of averages, while the likely-correct disjuncts accumulate large counts.
+The resulting dictionary is *more* accurate than any single MST parse!

-E) Use agglomerative clustering to merge similar linkage disjuncts, while simultaneously merging similar words.
+* **E)** Use agglomerative clustering to merge similar disjuncts, while simultaneously merging similar words.
 This will result in a set of word-classes (grammatical classes) with disjuncts on them that use word-class connectors.
+         By law of averages, random errors get further washed out, while recurring frequent patterns get large counts.

-F) Place word-classes and word-class connectors into a link-grammar dictionary.
+* **F)** Place word-classes and word-class connectors into a link-grammar dictionary.

-G) Parse a large quantity of raw text, using the parser constructed in the previous step.
-Using maximum-entropy-style techniques, attempt to extract higher-order relations (resolve anaphora and other referents, determine rheme+theme, learn "lexical functions")
+* **G)** Parse a large quantity of raw text, using the parser constructed in the previous step.
+Using maximum-entropy-style techniques, attempt to extract higher-order relations (resolve anaphora and other referents, determine rheme+theme, learn "lexical functions").

-Currently, the software implements steps A, B, C, D, F and much of step E, although this step remains a topic of current research.
-Its quite unclear how to determine the quality of lexis that falls out of step F.  Some initial experiments on step G have been performed, and look promising.
+Currently, the software implements steps **A**, **B**, **C**, **D**, **F** and much of step **E**, although this step remains a topic of current research and experimentation.
+Its quite unclear how to determine the quality of lexis that falls out of step **F**.
+Some initial experiments on step **G** have been performed, and look promising.

-Steps A-C are "well-known" in the academic literature, with results reported by many researchers over the last two decades.
-The results from Steps D & E are new, and have never been published before.
+Steps **A-C** are "well-known" in the academic literature, with results reported by many researchers over the last two decades.
+The results from Steps **D** & **E** are new, and have never been published before.
-Results from Step D can be found in the PDF file [Connector Sets](learn-lang-diary/drafts/connector-sets.pdf) in the diary subdirectory.
+Results from Step **D** can be found in the PDF file [Connector Sets](learn-lang-diary/drafts/connector-sets.pdf) in the diary subdirectory.

-It is very important to understand that Step E is ***very different*** from commonly-reported algorithms used in the published literature, such as using K-means clustering and dimensional reduction to obtain word classes (grammatical categories).
+It is important to understand that Step **E** is ***very different*** from commonly-reported algorithms used in the published literature, such as using K-means clustering and dimensional reduction to obtain word classes (grammatical categories).
 The reason for this is that the